ICHP was formed in 1963, and incorporated as a

 ICHP offers a wide variety of volunteer

 opportunities.
 In addition, ICHP has a variety of member and pharmacy practice networks.
-For more information on volunteer opportunities: Divisions and Committees.
+For more information on volunteer opportunities: Volunteer Opportunities.
 For more information on ICHP networks: Networks.